xingaojia/DeepDrugs/README.md

 # DeepDrugs
+DeepDrugs is a mechanism-aware deep learning framework that employs a tri-linear attention network to directly characterize how two drugs jointly act within a specific cellular context to produce synergy.
+## 1 Description
-DeepDrugs, a mechanism-aware deep learning framework that employs a tri-linear attention network to directly characterize how two drugs jointly act within a specific cellular context to produce synergy.
+Accurate prediction of drug synergy is critical for the rational design of effective combination therapies against complex diseases such as cancer.
+However, existing computational approaches usually characterize the effect of an individual drug on a cell line separately and then merge the effect representations of two drugs for synergy prediction, which seriously limits their abilities to capture how two drugs act together within a specific cellular environment.
+We introduce DeepDrugs, a mechanism-aware deep learning framework that employs a tri-linear attention network to directly characterize how two drugs jointly act within a specific cellular context to produce synergy.
+Extensive experiments demonstrate that DeepDrugs outperforms state-of-the-art approaches in predictive accuracy, robustness, and generalization.
+## 2 Installation
+### 2.1 System requirements
+* GPU:A100
+* CUDA>11.6

+### 2.2 Software Dependencies